jerrettl/Clippy/artifacts/architecture.md

 # Interoperability

-The server will be alone in its operation and have no need to share resources with other systems.
-There may be third-party cloud services used to provide OAuth login support, but these resources will be considered independent to the server containing the web server, API, and database.
+The server is mainly alone in its operation and has no need to share resources with other systems.
+The only connection to outside web services it has is with the GitHub OAuth Application, which serves to provide an authentication method for users.
+This is required for the server to run properly and it will fail without it since there would otherwise be no way to authenticate a user.

 # Internationalization/Localization